Here’s a TV and movie trivia question for you.

 You could also visit the animals at Reykjavik’s Family Park & Zoo.

-Or there’s Hamborgarafabrikkan, one of the most popular burger places in Iceland located just outside the city center at Turninn Höfðatorgi.
+Or there’s Hamborgarafabrikkan, one of the most popular burger places in Iceland located just outside the city centre at Turninn Höfðatorgi.

 You could also try Asia, a family run restaurant with Vietnamese / Chinese food located on Laugavegur main street which offers good value food and smaller portions for kids.